asimone0/android-builder/README.md

 Doing so will conflict with the container's configuration

 ## Customizing
-The android environment is installed in the image using the android `sdkmanager` based on the the contents of `android-sdk-config\install`
+Do do a bug in sdkmanager (https://issuetracker.google.com/issues/66465833) the --package_file flag is currently unreliable and is not used.

+Components are installed in the command line within the dockerfile.

+Add sdkmanager commands inline as desired to customize the build environment output.

 ## Building
 ```sh
 docker build -t <image:tag> .
 ```

-`Note: When building on Windows, please make sure that expect/sdkmanager-update is using UNIX LF ednings`

 ## Usage
 When executing, mount a volume that maps the local project directory to _/project_